martinprobson/SqlToDF/README.md

 ### Notes
  - Spark module imports (pyspark/pyspark sql) are not required as the module handles this.
  - Code currently runs in Spark 'local' mode so complex SQL (any type of join for example) is not supported.
- - Resulting Pandas dataframe will be in memory, so table much be small enough to allow this.
+ - Resulting Pandas dataframe will be in memory, so table must be small enough to allow this.
  - Driver memory is currently configured at 10Gb.

 ### Usage